ASukhanov/apstrim/README.md

 - Numpy arrays supported.
 - Fast online compression.
 - Basic plotting of the logged data.
+- Data extraction from a file is allowed when the file is being written.

 ## Installation
 Dependencies: **msgpack, caproto, lz4framed**.